nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to undo the last command executed.
 2. HelloFile resets the state of the app to the state before the execution of the last command.

+    Use case ends.

 **Extensions**

 * 2a.
 HelloFile detects that there is no past command to be undo.

     * 2a1.
 HelloFile prompts the user that there is no command to be undo.

+        Use case resumes from step 1.

 <br />